Dear candidates in this article we had provided detailed UPPSC PCS syllabus | UPPCS Prelims & Mains syllabus with the updated exam pattern.

-UPPSC had already announced the date of the PCS 2020 prelims exam it is scheduled to be held on 21 June 2020.
+UPPSC had also announced the date of the PCS 2022 mains exam it is scheduled to be held on 03 October 2022.
 So, aspirants, you need to prepare well to crack this exam.

 Thus, the first step to start preparation for any exam is to go through the syllabus and understand it’s exam pattern and then following it with an organized study plan.

 All the candidates who are going to appear for the UPPSC Combined State/Upper Subordinate Services (Prelims, Mains) PCS 2022 Examination can check the study material provided on this page of Pravesh Result.